ssami/ml-infer/bento/README.md

 Why doesn't BentoML use Numpy inputs?
 Why Pandas Dataframe only?
 DFs are significantly heavier.
 Issue is open against BentoML right now to do exactly that.

+Deployment can be done with ECS cluster; steps outlined here: https://docs.bentoml.org/en/latest/deployment/aws_ecs.html

+TBH these steps are as convoluted as AWS makes them (also -- where is the load balancer?) -- the only thing BentoML really provides is the Docker container build.
+For instance, I wouldn't resort to using BentoML to replace our TF and CFN CI/CD deployment process.